Several species of plants in the Cactus family (Cactaceae) produce Dragon Fruit.

 Unwashed fruit can be refrigerated up to five days.

-Green, segmented, 3-5 fins extending along entire length of segment, wavy edges on fins
+Green, segmented, with 3-5 fins extending along the entire length of the segment.
+Wavy edges

 Toxic / Danger:

 Mexico, Central America and northern South America, in lowland, tropical, deciduous forests.

 This cactus is often found climbing trees in its native environment.
 These species have

 Yes.
 Over 80°F, 50-60% shade is needed all day.
 This plant is known to tolerate

 125°F in part shade, but fruit quantity and quality is reduced when the plant is not